Animal rights: Public attitudes

-According to a paper published in 2000 by Harold Herzog and Lorna Dorr, previous academic surveys of attitudes towards animal rights have tended to suffer from small sample sizes and non-representative groups.
-However, a number of factors appear to correlate with the attitude of individuals regarding the treatment of animals and animal rights.
+According to a 2000 paper by Harold Herzog and Lorna Dorr, previous academic surveys of attitudes toward animal rights tended to have small sample sizes and non-representative groups.
+But a number of factors appear to correlate with people's attitudes about the treatment of animals and animal rights.
 These include gender, age, occupation, religion, and level of education.
-There has also been evidence to suggest that prior experience with pets may be a factor in people's attitudes.
+There is also evidence suggesting that experience with pets may be a factor in people's attitudes.

 According to some studies, women are more likely to empathize with the cause of animal rights than men.
 A 1996 study suggested that factors that may partially explain this discrepancy include attitudes towards feminism and science, scientific literacy, and the presence of a greater emphasis on "nurturance or compassion" among women.

-A common misconception on the concept of animal rights is that its proponents want to grant non-human animals the exact same legal rights as humans, such as the right to vote.
-This is not the case, as the concept is that animals should have rights with equal consideration to their interests (for example, cats do not have any interest in voting, so they should not have the right to vote).
-A 2016 study found that support for animal testing may not be based on cogent philosophical rationales, and more open debate is warranted.
+A common misconception about animal rights is that its proponents want to grant nonhuman animals the same legal rights as humans, such as the right to vote.
+This is false.
+Rather, the idea is that animals should have rights that accord with their interests (for example, cats have no interest in voting, and so should not have the right to vote).
+A 2016 study found that support for animal testing may not be based on cogent philosophical rationales and that more open debate is warranted.

-A 2007 survey to examine whether or not people who believed in evolution were more likely to support animal rights than creationists and believers in intelligent design found that this was largely the case—according to the researchers, the respondents who were strong Christian fundamentalists and believers in creationism were less likely to advocate for animal rights than those who were less fundamentalist in their beliefs.
-The findings extended previous research, such as a 1992 study which found that 48% of animal rights activists were atheists or agnostic.
-A 2019 study in The Washington Post found that those who have positive attitudes toward animal rights also tend to have a positive view of universal healthcare, favor reducing discrimination against African Americans, the LGBT community and undocumented immigrants, and expanding welfare to aid the poor.
+A 2007 survey that examined whether people who believe in evolution are more likely to support animal rights than creationists and believers in intelligent design found that this was largely the case; according to the researchers, strong Christian fundamentalists and believers in creationism were less likely to advocate for animal rights than those who were less fundamentalist in their beliefs.
+The findings extended previous research, such as a 1992 study that found that 48% of animal rights activists were atheists or agnostic.
+A 2019 Washington Post study found that those with favorable attitudes toward animal rights also tend to have favorable views of universal healthcare; reducing discrimination against African Americans, the LGBT community, and undocumented immigrants; and expanding welfare to aid the poor.

-Two surveys found that attitudes towards animal rights tactics, such as direct action, are very diverse within the animal rights communities.
+Two surveys found that attitudes toward animal rights tactics, such as direct action, are very diverse within the animal rights communities.
 Near half (50% and 39% in two surveys) of activists do not support direct action.
-One survey concluded "it would be a mistake to portray animal rights activists as homogeneous."
+One survey concluded, "it would be a mistake to portray animal rights activists as homogeneous."

+Even though around 90% of U.S. adults regularly consume meat, almost half of them appear to support a ban on slaughterhouses: in Sentience Institute's 2017 survey of 1,094 U.S. adults' attitudes toward animal farming, 49% "support a ban on factory farming, 47% support a ban on slaughterhouses, and 33% support a ban on animal farming".
+The 2017 survey was replicated by researchers at Oklahoma State University, who found similar results: 73% of respondents answered "yes" to the question "Were you aware that slaughterhouses are where livestock are killed and processed into meat, such that, without them, you would not be able to consume meat?"